BENEFITS FOR BARBADOS

 RSB makes the most of the island's plentiful solar resources by harvesting and storing energy from the sun, thereby reducing Barbados' dependence on fossil fuels.

-RSB will reduce imports by 13 million liters of fuel per year representing more than US$8 million savings in foreign exchange each year.
+RSB will reduce imports by 13 million liters of fuel per year representing 13.6 million BDS $/year (6.7 million US$/year).

 RSB will replace energy that is produced using polluting Heavy Fuel Oil and Jet Fuel with energy that is clean, firm and renewable, through a project that is bankable

 RSB will host a Barbadian Blackbelly sheep farm that produces both meat and skins while keeping the land fertile, active and well maintained.